-If your work has shut down or there’s no work because of coronavirus, your employer might use the Coronavirus Job Retention scheme to pay you.
-This is known as being ‘furloughed’.
+If your work has shut down or there's no work because of coronavirus, your employer might use the Coronavirus Job Retention Scheme to pay you.
+This is known as being 'furloughed'.

-If you’re off work because you're self-isolating
+If you're off work because you're on the shielding list

 If you're worried about going to work because of coronavirus

 In level 4 areas, you must work from home if you can.
 The law says your employer must help you to work from home wherever possible.
 Read more about working from home on the Scottish government website.